hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   500

-   EDS spectrum.
+   EDS spectrum

-An example of plotting EDS data of higher dimension (3D SEM-EDS) is given in :ref:`visualisation multi-dimension<visualization_multi_dim>`.
+An example of multi-dimensional EDS data (e.g. 3D SEM-EDS) is given in :ref:`visualisation multi-dimension<visualization_multi_dim>`.

 .. _eds_plot_markers-label:

-Plot X-ray lines
+Plotting X-ray lines
 ^^^^^^^^^^^^^^^^

 .. versionadded:: 0.8

-X-ray lines can be labbeled on a plot with :py:meth:`~._signals.eds.EDSSpectrum.plot`.
-The lines are either given, either retrieved from "metadata.Sample.Xray_lines", or selected with the same method as :py:meth:`~._signals.eds.EDSSpectrum.add_lines` using the elements in "metadata.Sample.elements".
+X-ray lines can be added as plot labels with :py:meth:`~.signals.eds.EDSSpectrum.plot`.
+The lines are either retrieved from "metadata.Sample.Xray_lines", or selected with the same method as :py:meth:`~._signals.eds.EDSSpectrum.add_lines` using the elements in "metadata.Sample.elements".

 .. code-block:: python